NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 Like it or not, these users have been using Flakes as if it was stable, and we cannot make huge drastic changes that would break their code in hard-to-fix ways.

-Many Groups and individuals interested in the continued growth the Nix community see Flakes are popular, an also wish it to be stabilized to attract further still more users, since Flakes are already proven to be popular among users.
+Many Groups and individuals interested in the continued growth the Nix community see Flakes are popular, an also wish it to be stabilized to attract still more users, since Flakes are already proven to be popular among users.

 ### Difficulties in the roll-out